neural-reckoning/cosyne-tutorial-2022/README.md

 ## Run in the cloud ☁

-If you have a Google account, launch with Colab.
+If you have a Google account, you can launch with Colab.
-If you are in a country that blocks Google, such as China, you can try using Kaggle instead.
+If you are in a country that blocks Google, such as China, use Kaggle.
+(To have the notebook kernel on Kaggle persist more than 15', register for a Kaggle account).

 **Part 1 • "Classical" spiking neural networks**